ChristianConchari/computer_vision_edge_computing_through_openvino/02-object-detection-openvino-model-zoo.md

 In this section, we will use the OpenVINO Model Zoo to perform object detection on images and videos.

 ### 2.1 Downloading the pre-trained model
 The OpenVINO Model Zoo contains a variety of pre-trained models that can be used for object detection.
 In this workshop, we will use the **person-vehicle-bike-detection-crossroad-1016** model, which is a pre-trained model that can detect people in images and videos.
-This model is located in the **intel** folder of the **models** folder.
+This model is located in the `models/intel` folder.

 To download the pre-trained model, first navigate to the **open_model_zoo\models\intel\person-vehicle-bike-detection-crossroad-1016** folder of the OpenVINO Model Zoo repository.
 Then, execute the following command: